 (Sidenote: In my case, however, I’m not sure my “sketch notes” actually qualify as sketch notes?
 After researching more about sketch noting for this post, I think my notes may perhaps fall more under the category of “illustrated notes” rather than sketch notes ??
 Regardless, for the purposes of this post, I decided to stick with the sketch note term.)

 Real-time sketch noting

 When taking sketch notes in real-time, doodles, hand letterings, and other inspired drawings don’t always come out perfectly.
-Still, the end result (including uneven marks, ink blotches, and other natural imperfections) is quite pleasing and fun to read.
+Still, the end result (including uneven marks, ink blotches, and other natural imperfections) is quite pleasing and makes the material fun to read and easier to memorize.

 And that's the case with the sketch notes I've shared in this post, which I recently doodled while attending an academic orientation for my doctoral degree.

 As members of the faculty spoke (over multiple Zoom sessions), I busily doodled away, often jotting down what I felt were important nuggets of information using squiggles, words, and images to:

 - and visually journalize the orientation experience from start to finish.

 To achieve this series of sketch notes, I used the following supplies:

 - a navy blue felt tip pen;

 - an aqua blue marker;